zype/zype.github.io/api_docs/subscriptions.md

 Parameter | Function | Type
 --------- | -------- | ----
-Subscription     | A set of key value pairs that describe the subscription. | Hash consumer_id | The id of the consumer | String plan_id | The id of the plan | String
+Subscription     | A set of key value pairs that describe the subscription | Hash consumer_id | The id of the consumer | String plan_id | The id of the plan | String